Home » Supreme Court Ruling on Sex in the Equality Act

 • It has created significant uncertainty about how all trans people, whether they have a GRC or not, should be treated in a huge range of services and spaces – all of the ones that are provided separately for women and men.
 Currently, there is a great deal of disagreement about how trans people can and should be able to use these, as a result of the ruling.

-It is still too soon to know exactly what the full meaning and impact of this will be, but we do know that it has caused great anxiety and uncertainty for trans and non-binary people across the UK.
+We are still uncertain as to what the full meaning and impact of this will be, but we do know that it has and continues to cause great anxiety and uncertainty for trans and non-binary people across the UK.
 We are doing all we can to try and understand what the ruling means and to minimise the impacts it will have on our community’s ability to use services and participate in public life.

-Update 1st July 2025: The Equality and Human Rights Commission’s (EHRC) consultation on their draft Code of Practice (new tab) has now closed.
-You can read our full response to the consultation here (new tab).
+1st July 2025: The Equality and Human Rights Commission’s (EHRC) consultation on their draft Code of Practice has now closed.
+You can read our full response to the consultation here.

 Where can I find out more information?